Hennessy (film): Release

 The British Board of Film Classification initially refused to classify the film because of the footage.
-Producer Samuel Z. Arkoff managed to get it passed by adding a disclaimer stating that the British Royal Family had not participated and footage of the Queen was from newsreel and by cutting a six-second sequence where the Queen appeared to react to the explosion.
+Producer Samuel Z. Arkoff managed to get it passed by adding a disclaimer stating that the British royal family had not participated and footage of the Queen was from newsreel and by cutting a six-second sequence where the Queen appeared to react to the explosion.

 The Rank Organisation then refused to screen the film in its Odeon Cinemas, citing commercial reasons.
-EMI also refused to distribute it, with Chairman Sir Bernard Delfont claiming it was too sympathetic to the IRA to be shown at that present time.
+EMI also refused to distribute it, with Chairman Sir Bernard Delfont claiming it was too sympathetic to the IRA to be shown at that time.
 Critics such as Alexander Walker protested against this.
+Bernard Delfont wrote in his memoirs "at best, the film was guilty of poor taste; at worst, it invited retaliation in the courts.
+It also happened to be a very tedious movie which earned a thorough planning from critics when eventually it did secure release.
+This did not stop some of them from pointing the finger at me as the enemy of free speech."

-As a result, it was only shown at a small number of independent cinemas.
+As a result, the film was only shown at a small number of independent cinemas.
 However John Gay says it was financially successful.
 Richard Johnson said "people are going to see it, and I think that proves my point: controversy is the stuff of entertainment and there are enough moral watchdogs around already without everybody jumping in.
 Audiences want to be made to think, to react for or against something.
 No one wants to watch dull or boring films.
 There's no halfway mark with something like Hennessy.
 I just hope that those against it will be outnumbered by those who are for it."

-Critical Reception
+Critical reception

 The Guardian called it "quite a good thriller".
 The Los Angeles Times called it "routine but competent."